amalumian/www.malumian.dev/_posts/2025-01-15-nginx-and-docker.md

       - ./frontend:/app # Mounting the local code directory into the container for development
       - /app/node_modules # Excluding node_modules from mounting to use container-specific dependencies
     depends_on:
-      - backend # Dependency on the `backend` service, ensuring the backend starts before the frontend
+      - backend # Dependency on the 'backend' service, ensuring the backend starts before the frontend
     networks:
       - app-network